Cotignac waterfalls and towers

 Useful parking spaces

-In the high season the place is very touristy and accordingly visited.
-On on market days, private transport comes to a standstill.
+In the high season the place is very touristy and accordingly visited, on market days, private transport comes to a standstill.
 There is a car park by the tennis courts on Rue Hubert Blanc, this is south of the village centre.
-Another is in the long curve of the D13 towards Verdon.
-There are some parking spaces at the tourist office on the south entrance to the village.
+Another is in the long curve of the D13 road towards Verdon.
+Another car parc is to be found before the tourist office on the south entrance to the village.
 It is also possible to start the tour at the two towers, there you can usually park well.
+You start then at section 2.

 Hints